The perfect 35mm film camera

 Key Features:

 Why Buy?
-With the Trip 35 you never have to replace batteries.
+With the Trip 35, you never have to change batteries.
 Ideal for those spontaneous photo adventures on the street or while traveling.

 Olympus OM10

-For the more advanced photographer, the Olympus OM10 is a fantastic choice.
-This manual focus SLR camera offers you more control over your shots.
+For the slightly more advanced photographer, the Olympus OM10 is a fantastic choice.
+This manual focus SLR camera gives you more control over your shots.

 Key Features:

 Why Buy?
 If you want to learn more about manual photography, the OM10 is your best friend.
-Flexible and controllable, perfect for unleashing your creativity.
+Flexible and controllable, it is perfect for unleashing your creativity.

 Canon A1